 This means that you are already dead, you have just been born and every moment in between is happening in other dimensions of ‘reality.’

-If this sounds like a far cry from the truth for you, we need to first understand that everything is energy and energy can neither be created or destroyed, only transformed from one form to another, then only we can understand Deja Vu.
+If this sounds like a far cry from the truth for you, we need to first understand that everything is energy, and energy can neither be created nor destroyed, only transformed from one form to another.

 “When we die, we do so not in the random billiard ball matrix but in the inescapable life matrix.
 Life has a non-linear dimensionality — it’s like a perennial flower that returns to bloom in the multiverse.” -Robert Lanza

 As Robert states, life itself is non-linear, meaning that it is free from death and it is free from time.